 2.5 Sample Genetic Analysis

-Once at the CGL, 3 PCR replicates will be extracted from each of the sample.
+Once at the CGL, 3 PCR replicates were extracted from each of the samples.
 All filter samples were tested for Elodea eDNA at U.S. Fish & Wildlife’s Conservation Genetics Laboratory (Anchorage, AK).
 DNA was extracted from filter samples using The Qiagen DNeasy® Blood & Tissue Kit and Investigator® Lyse & Spin Kits (Qiagen GmbH, Hilden, Germany).
 The standard DNeasy protocol was modified to utilize the Lyse&Spin tubes for the filter digest stage.
 The entire filter was digested in adjusted volumes of 370 µL of ATL buffer and 25 µL of proteinase K for a final volume of 395 µL per sample.
 A total of 400 µL each of AL and ethanol was added to the supernatant following digestion and discarding of field filters.
 The volumes for Buffers AW1 and AW2 adhered to the DNeasy handbook.
 The final elution was adjusted to 120 µL of Buffer AE at 55°C.

 Fig.2.
-Two buckets containing Elodea were anchored at the North and South limits of the SAC Pond.
+Two containers containing Elodea were anchored at the North and South limits of the SAC Pond.

 3 RESULTS

 We developed species-specific primers and demonstrated that these markers can identify species from eDNA that has been extracted from water samples.
-The five water samples taken at Chena Lakes, at the thick Elodea outbreak, all showed high concentrations of eDNA.
-Additionally, water samples taken at the experimental low infestation at the SAC Pond, also contained Elodea eDNA in both samples taken at the source.
+The five water samples taken at Chena Lakesall showed high concentrations of eDNA.
+Additionally, water samples taken at the SAC Pond, also contained Elodea eDNA in both samples taken at the source.

-The low-density Elodea plants flourished in the bucket environment during both summers.
+The Elodea plants in the containers appeared to flourish during both summers.
 In 2019, by mid-July the plants were bright green and doubled their volume from the early spring.
 In 2018, we sampled 30 grid cells and collected 2 one-liter samples at each grid cell.
 Elodea was not detected in any of the 60 water samples.
 In 2019, we collected more samples closer to the Elodea source (Fig. 3), however Elodea was only detected in water samples collected at the plants and not detected at 46 other locations (absent in 92 1-liter samples).
-At both Elodea buckets, the two one-liter samples had positive detections of Elodea.
-Samples collected greater than or equal to one meter from the buckets did not contain Elodea eDNA.
+Inside? both Elodea containers, the two one-liter samples had positive detections of Elodea.
+Samples collected greater than or equal to one meter from the containers did not contain Elodea eDNA.

 Fig. 3.
 Distribution of water samples as a function of distance from Elodea plant at the Small Arms Complex Pond (SAC Pond) at Fort Wainwright, Alaska.
 In 2018, 30 grid cells were sampled, and 2 one-liter samples were collected at each grid cell.
 In 2019, 2 one-liter samples were collected at 48 locations.